Who to talk to and what social care support is available for young people in the SEND community.

 - Personal care (for individuals with substantial moving and handling needs)

 - Day care (through Family Link Care, nursery care or child minders)

 - Overnight care (through Family Link or Canon's House)

 This service supports children and young people with a disability/multiple disabilities.
 They provide assessment for specialist services and overnight short breaks.
-For more information, call the Children and Young People Disability team on 01225 713090.

 A direct payment is a way of paying for a personal budget.
 A personal budget is the amount that their support plan comes to.
 This option is available for children and young people with a disability who have an assessed need.
 How this is used is up to the child or young person and their families.
 Find out more at Using direct payment.